-Pamela Adlon has been acting since she was 12 years old, and can be seen as an actor, writer and producer on FX’s Peabody Award winning hit show Louie.
-For her work on the show, she earned a 2015 Emmy® Award nomination for “Outstanding Guest Actress in a Comedy Series,” as well as a 2013 Emmy Award nomination (alongside C.K.) for “Outstanding Writing for a Comedy Series.”
-Adlon also shares with C.K. two Writers Guild Awards for “Comedy Series” for Louie.
+Previously, Adlon served as an actor, writer and producer on FX’s Peabody Award-winning hit show Louie, which aired for five seasons.
+For her work on the show, Adlon earned a 2015 Emmy Award nomination for Outstanding Guest Actress in a Comedy Series as well as a 2013 Emmy Award nomination for Outstanding Writing for a Comedy Series and two Writers Guild Awards for Comedy Series.

 For seven consecutive seasons, Adlon played the unpredictable “Marcy” on Showtime’s Californication.
 Additionally, Adlon voiced the character of “Bobby Hill” on Mike Judge’s animated series King of the Hill, a role for which she won the 2002 Emmy for Outstanding Voice-Over Performance.
 Other prominent TV credits include memorable roles on The Big Bang Theory, Parenthood, Monk and Boston Legal.
 Her animation credits are long and storied, and include beloved titles such as Bob’s Burgers, Beavis and Butt-Head, Rugrats, Marvel’s Guardians of the Galaxy, DC’s Teen Titans and Lego Star Wars.